-Covid has surely played a part in that long silence.
-For years the project’s poem-posters could be seen and read in waiting rooms and classrooms, world-wide and pretty consistently.
+Covid has surely played an initial part in that long silence.
+Before that and for some years, the project’s poem-posters could be seen and read in waiting rooms and classrooms, world-wide and pretty consistently.
 But then, for months, through Covid, those common public spaces were out of bounds.
 Human assembly had become dangerous and – for some – life-threatening.

 But there’s another aspect, as well, longer lasting.
 A crucial element of this project’s implementation in any site is its reliance on someone who is part of that agency having enough time and mind-space to hear about the project, decide to adopt it, and organise the display of poems there.
 I have said that the most common venues for these poems have been healthcare waiting rooms and school class rooms.
 It seems clear that, since Covid, a sufficiency of creative time and mind-space has been lacking, in the fields both of education and healthcare.